garciaadrian/ECU/README.md

 - Visual Studio 2015
 - CMake
 - Python 2.7 and pip
+- npm
 - Windows 7 or newer

 # Installing
+If you're not interested in developing then click the build button above me.
+Then go to artifacts to get a zip file of the newest build.

 Open command prompt and type

 ```